Harry Clifton (poet): Biography

 Clifton was born in Dublin, where he was educated at Blackrock College and University College, Dublin.
-He has 3 younger brothers and 2 sisters.
+He has three younger brothers and two sisters.

 After graduating, Clifton began an extended period of travel outside of Ireland.
-Many of his experiences from this time had major influence on his poetry because he believes the true home of the poet is 'not in a place, but in the language itself'.
+Many of his experiences from this time had a major influence on his poetry because he believes the true home of the poet is 'not in a place, but in the language itself'.

 He has lived in places throughout Europe, Africa and Asia.
 He lectured at a teacher training college in Nigeria in the early 1970s.
 He worked as an aid administrator in Thailand for Indo-Chinese refugees in the 1980s.
 He lived in Italy's Abruzzi Mountains, Switzerland, England and Germany before settling in Paris for ten years.

 He was poet-in-residence at the Frost Place in New Hampshire, an International Fellow at the University of Iowa, and a representative for Ireland at the International Writing Program in Iowa.
 He has held many teaching positions at universities, including Bremen and Bordeaux in France, and Trinity College Dublin and University College Dublin, in Ireland.
 In 2021, he was made an honorary fellow of Trinity College Dublin.

 He now lives in Dublin with his wife, Irish novelist Deirdre Madden, and teaches at University College Dublin.